bwimpsett/CloudBunny/README.md

 <b>ZoomEye</b> - https://www.zoomeye.org/profile
 </pre>

-<b>NOTE</b>: In Zoomeye, you can either enter your username and password OR your api key.

 After that you need to put the credentials in the <b>api.conf</b> file.

+<b>NOTE</b>: In Zoomeye, for api.conf, you can either: enter your username and password OR your api key.
+You only need one.

 Install the requirements: